andreypopp/jsonpublish/docs/index.rst

 jsonpublish -- configurable JSON encoder
 ========================================

-This package provides configurable JSON encoder based on simplejson package or json module from Python's standard library.
+This package provides configurable JSON encoder based on :mod:`simplejson` or :mod:`json` module from Python's standard library.

 When and why you should use jsonpublish: